DavidNiessen/melody-script/README.md

 ## WARNING

 Scripts that interact with the game are not allowed on Hypixel.
-Even though all delays are randomized, I can not guarantee that you won't get banned and therefor take no responsibility.
+Even though all delays are randomized, I can not guarantee that you won't get banned and therefore take no responsibility.